engrasifalimalik/AI-Pest-Detection-System-/README.md

 Agricultural pests significantly impact crop productivity and food security.
 Early detection of pests is crucial for minimizing losses and enabling timely intervention.
 This project develops a deep learning-based system for automatic pest detection using image classification techniques.

+##  AI-Driven Decision Support ##

+Beyond classification, this system provides actionable recommendations for pest management, bridging the gap between AI predictions and real-world agricultural decision-making.

+This aligns with precision agriculture and smart farming initiatives.
 ---

 ##  Objectives  ##